Teach Beside Me

 This post may contain affiliate links.

-Are you thinking about homeschooling your children and you don’t know where to start?
+Are you thinking about homeschooling your children this school year and you don’t know where to start?
 Well, this place, right here is where to start!
 I will tell you how to homeschool right now.
 (See also my homeschool supply checklist!)

 How To Homeschool

 We all have different reasons for choosing to home education.
 Maybe your kids had a poor experience at school.
-Maybe you don’t love the school system.
+Maybe you don’t love the public school system, but can’t afford private school.
 Maybe your kids are not learning enough, or you don’t like the things they are learning.
+Each reason is valid.

 Whatever your reasons, I want to show you the many different homeschool options and resources available to help you get started.